 Think of these ads as “targeted storefronts” where your content becomes your store.
 The formats are very flexible: Advertisers can use multiple images or videos, and even text, links, and landing pages.

 There are many more mobile options.
-Browse Facebook’s business center to see examples in action.
+Browse Facebook’s business center to see more examples in action.

 You can use more direct, sales-focused language in retargeting ads; make sure to A/B test your copy to see what performs best.

-Retargeting is normally more expensive and can take up to 3-4 weeks to start seeing results.
-However, it can be one of the more powerful tools in digital advertising—learn more from our handy guide here.
+Retargeting can be more expensive and take up to 3-4 weeks to start seeing results.
+However, it can be one of the more powerful tools in digital advertising.
+Learn more from our handy guide here.

 You’ve already created awareness and interest via your Facebook PPC campaign.
-Now, to move your customers down the funnel after your campaign has ended, add a Google AdWords component to retarget your prospects.
+Now, to move your customers down the funnel after your campaign has ended, add a Google Ads component to retarget your prospects.

 It works the funnel from top to bottom.

-Adding AdWords will capture users in the consideration/evaluation/purchase stages, as people tend to search for something when they want to learn more about or buy an item.
+Adding Google Ads will capture users in the consideration/evaluation/purchase stages, as people tend to search for something when they want to learn more about or buy an item.

 Use keywords and ad copy that mirror the products or offers in your Facebook campaign, and make sure to monitor it closely for ROI.

-Even after adding in fancy new formats and splashy video to your campaign, achieving Facebook PPC success still rests on some pretty basic digital advertising rules:
+Even with fancy new formats and splashy videos, achieving Facebook PPC success still rests on some pretty basic digital advertising rules:

 1) A/B Test As Much As Humanly Possible

-Facebook has a built-in A/B test option (they call it “split testing”) that makes it fast and painless.
+Facebook has a built-in A/B test option (they call it “split testing”) that makes getting started fast and painless.

 This feature requires you to choose a single variable—image, copy, placement, etc.—to test.
 Once you choose the A/B test option, Facebook automatically fills your ad with the exact same info. (except for the variable you’re testing).

 Test as much as you can.
 We recommend at least testing the ad set with the highest budget and a sizable audience.
-That way, you can still build an understanding of what works, and apply those learnings to improve your PPC performance.
+That way you can build an understanding of what works and apply those learnings to improve your PPC performance.